nilshoffmann/maltcms-cross/src/site/markdown/doc/concepts.md

+## Concepts of Cross
+The following sections give a brief synopsis of the concepts used in Cross.
+An overview of Cross' maven modules can be found [here](./index.html).

 ## The Factory

 The main point of access within Cross is the `cross.IFactory` interface and its default implementation `cross.Factory`.
 It provides centralized